Why do Nodinite use port 8000?

 Service cannot start due to port restrictions

-Startup problems for the Monitoring Agent are usually Security or Firewall related.
-The agents may also have additional requirements on specific 3rd party libraries that need to be installed before installation and configuration of the Monitoring.
+Startup problems for Monitoring Agents are usually Security or Firewall related.
+Agents may also require specific 3rd party libraries to be installed before configuration.

 HTTP could not register URL http://+:8000/IM/Monitor/Agent/Servicename/. your process does not have access rights to this namespace (see https://go.microsoft.com/fwlink/?LinkId=70353 for details).